 The values to be matched.

-The values to not be matched against.
+The values do not match.

 Example of not in operator in R